 901 West 4th Street – 775-323-6277 – map

 Open Sun-Thur 9am-9pm, Fri-Sat 9am-10pm.
 Good wine, spirits, and beer selection with some really good prices.
+Notably stocking up on a variety of canned beers.
 Ben’s can special order anything you want for you to pick up on your way to the playa — call to find out more.

 Recycling and Garbage Disposal